mollyjones2023/ghibli-simulacrum/2-ghibli-grand-warehouse/6-minami-machi/street.md

 # Welcome to Minami-Machi!
-### This is a model of a retro Japanese shopping street in the park
+## Model of a retro Japanese shopping street in the park
 ![Minami-Machi](shops-model.png)
 ![Shops lights](street-lights.png)